 Consumers can also utilize the Amazon Bestseller section on their homepage that features individual shopping categories.
-This section features items that are trending on the platform, giving consumers insight on what items are popular at the moment.
+This section features items that are trending on the platform, giving consumers insight into what items are popular at the moment.

-If you are interested in starting an eCommerce website but you aren’t sure where to begin, browse Google Trends, Shopify research and Amazon to get an idea of popular products and product categories.
+If you are interested in starting an eCommerce website but aren’t sure where to begin, browse Google Trends, Shopify research and Amazon to get an idea of popular products and product categories.
 Understanding the market is an important first step on your journey to eCommerce success.

 When it comes to choosing a product to market on your website, the opportunities are seemingly endless.
 From tech accessories to athleisure to pet accessories, you can find nearly any product on the internet.